 I will definitely be back to try more flavours! & hopefully someday I’ll get to try their avocado ice cream! 🙂

-Keiserlich Deutsche Eismanufaktur have two shops in Cologne:
+Keiserlich Deutsche Eismanufaktur have several shops in Cologne:

 Special note: Keiserlich is the winner of the 2016 Traveller’s Scoops Award!